 Account management is one of the most important aspects of an organization’s security posture.
 Not only do the decisions affect how users interact with their network and systems, but account management embodies many key security principles.
 Therefore, understanding the range of account types as well as how to employ and manage each is a foundational skill of Security+ professionals.
-This article explores the various account types, account policy enforcement mechanisms, and other concepts that must be mastered on the path to the CompTIA Security+ certification.

-No matter what applications or systems you are using, when you log in with your credentials, your username is assigned a level of authority and access to functions, resources, and data.
+No matter what applications or systems you are using, when you log in with your credentials, your username is assigned a level of authority and access to functions, resources and data.
 While these permissions are handled behind the scenes, each user is associated with one of several account types.
 A user account holds the most limited amount of access to a system, but it is also the level that the vast majority of users have.
-A user level account often prevents the installation of new applications, changes to global settings or rules, and limits other functions or files, focusing on core business functionality.
+A user-level account often prevents the installation of new applications, changes to global settings or rules, and limits other functions or files, focusing on core business functionality.

 Coupled with defining the right level of access a user needs are a range of account management concepts.
-The principle of least privilege is a guideline that grants a user the least amount of access, permissions, and privileges needed for them to perform their work.
-The assignment of privileges should also be periodically audited for misalignment between a user’s needs or role, their level of access, and usage to check for changes, privilege creep as jobs change, or the need to deactivate accounts.
+The principle of least privilege is a guideline that grants a user the least amount of access, permissions and privileges needed for them to perform their work.
+The assignment of privileges should also be periodically audited for misalignment between a user’s needs or role, their level of access and usage to check for changes, privilege creep as jobs change or the need to deactivate accounts.

 Offboarding users who no longer need access to a system is just as important as following best practices when establishing an account.
-Some organization utilize a standard naming convention for consistency and organization to help with this, which can also help users to remember their username or easily identify the types of services within a system.
+Some organizations utilize a standard naming convention for consistency and organization to help with this, which can also help users to remember their username or easily identify the types of services within a system.
 User rights can also be defined by location-based policies that permit access based on geographic requirements or time-of-day restrictions that help to prevent unauthorized access outside of defined time boundaries.

 Account recertification refers to several account management principles.
 First, recertification refers to performing a periodic assessment of a user’s responsibilities against their account permissions and rights, confirming the principle of least privilege.
 Recertification can also verify if a user has the proper level of skill or knowledge to have access to a certain account type.
 Finally, recertification of an IT system’s account management controls can also occur, validating if a system can adhere to proper levels of account security.